 This similarity is only natural because technology is essential for efficient scalability.
 With a proper set of tools, you get to recruit fewer employees, waste less time, and pay less in general.
 Let’s look at it this way, as your company grows, you get more demand and thus you need to work harder.
 At times like this, communication is the key.
 Using certain tools like team collaboration software or CRM tools, you can be in great harmony with the whole company.
-Such tools are especially important for customer What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key… as well, which can potentially be one of the key pain points during the growth phase.
+Such tools are especially important for customer retention as well, which can potentially be one of the key pain points during the growth phase.
 So, make sure you optimize your tech and use the right strategies.

 4- Monitor growth

 All businesses monitor growth but monitoring it in terms of scalability is the goal here.

 And of course, monitoring only won’t do any good and you have to make meaningful decisions in accordance with the data you get from the growth reports.
 By evaluating the data, what you see is whether the business is scalable, which is the most important factor for you to decide your next step.
 However, this decision may be a tough one.
 Because at certain times, the market may be unstable, and the data may be unclear.
 When this happens, business decisions could turn into a gamble.